Procedures and Client Expectations When Suing an Employer

 Interviewer: You said that you carefully screen cases.
 What makes a good case versus a marginal case?

-Stephen Boutros: Through the initial screening, we have to learn the basic facts of what happened.
-We have to know the evidence we anticipate collecting and whether we can meet the legal burdens that we have to meet to make the case.
-We have to know the injuries are legitimate and warrant the type of time, effort, and money that we are going to put into the case.
-We go through a screening process to make sure that the case is legitimate, the damages are significant, and that we’ll get the evidence to meet the elements of the case.
+Stephen Boutros: Through the initial screening, I have to learn the basic facts of what happened.
+I have to know the evidence I anticipate collecting and whether I can meet the legal burdens that I have to meet to make the case.
+I have to know the injuries are legitimate and warrant the type of time, effort, and money that I am going to put into the case.
+I go through a screening process to make sure that the case is legitimate, the damages are significant, and that I’ll get the evidence to meet the elements of the case.